sodic/sammock/README.md

 - Python 3.6+

 ## 2. Installation
-The program comes a single _Python3_ module.
+The program comes as a single _Python3_ module.
 You can either <a href="sammock.py" download>download only the required file</a>  or clone the entire repository:
 ```bash
 git clone https://github.com/sodic/sammock.git
 ```